25 Safety Schools to Consider for Your College List

 Total Cost In-state/Out-of-state: $23,679/$35,559

 CSU Fullerton is a large state school.
-In fact, it is the largest out of all of the CSU schools.
+In fact, it’s the largest of all the CSU schools.
 The university is federally designated as a Hispanic-serving institution (HSI) and an Asian American Native American Pacific Islander-serving institution (AANAPISI).
 The large school competes in Division I athletics.
-One unique aspect of the university is its architecture, as most campus buildings were constructed with a post-modern futuristic flare.
+One unique aspect of the university is its architecture, as most campus buildings were constructed with a post-modern futuristic flair.

 Learn more about CSU Fullerton and what it takes to get accepted.